How to improve database costs, performance and value

 As we’ve just covered, keeping your database streamlined is a key part of making sure they remain efficient and cost-effective.
 However, even if you’re restricting database inputs to the bare minimum of fields that need to be there, the size of your database will inevitably swell over time.
 If you’re finding that your database is getting a bit unwieldy, it might be worth seeing if you can streamline it by removing old entries that no longer need to be in there.

 The specifics of what records can safely be deleted and when will depend on the specific purpose of your database, but setting clear data deletion policies can help keep its size to a manageable level.
 Another added bonus is that this can ensure that your queries aren’t returning as many irrelevant junk results, and may even help with GDPR compliance in the case of databases containing personal information.
-Large tables can also be partitioned to help stop them getting too big, and indexes should be monitored to ensure they're still being used; any that aren't can be removed to free up additional space.
+Large tables can also be partitioned to help stop them from getting too big, and indexes should be monitored to ensure they're still being used; any that aren't can be removed to free up additional space.

 Time your queries